Kenivia/pysync/README.md

 This is not a background sync script - it is currently intended for use with user confirmation

-pysync is similar to [drive](https://github.com/odeke-em/drive), but is much faster (150s -> <30s for comparing ~5400 files), thanks mostly to parallelism and(probably) the more recent API used
+pysync is similar to [drive by odeke-em](https://github.com/odeke-em/drive), but is much faster (150s -> <30s for comparing ~5400 files), thanks mostly to parallelism and(probably) the more recent API used

 ## Google Credentials